 Watch the trail for any hazards

 Watch for any natural hazards on the trail.
 Always consider what is before you before moving forward.
 Learn CPR and carry a first aid kit in your backpack.
 Besides bringing a whistle, compass, and waterproof matches, it’s highly important to bring a warm blanket.
 And, how can we forget on camera?
-Bring your camera along to capture those unforgettable moments.
+Bring your camera to capture those unforgettable moments.
 It will indeed help you to stay warm if you hike in cold weather conditions.
 It should also be noted to plan breaks according to the length of the trip.
 You certainly don’t want to lose all your energy when you’re in the middle of nowhere.

 Put the slowest hiker in front